 The Snack Shack on Santa Fe in Overland Park, Kansas went through several identities in its first few years.
 It opened as the Shake Shack in 2010, but after repeated threats of a lawsuit from a small fast food chain in the eastern US, changed its name.
 Since the signs were already made, they cut the the top off the "h" and removed the "e" so "shake" became "snak" and it became the Snak Shack.

 The Snak Shack closed in the summer of 2011, but a new family reopened the restaurant as the "Snack" Shack on Santa Fe in September of that year.
 The restaurant became more professional and they started taking credit cards.
 Somewhere along the line they shifted from using fresh hamburger from Bichelmeyer Meats to getting it from McGonigle's Market.

 The menu is limited and has grown shorter over time: burgers, hot dogs, port tenderloin sandwich, chicken sandwiches, a house made veggie burger, three side dishes, and ice cream.

 The $5.50 single burger is a quarter pound, $7 with fries as a "Shack Attack."
-The $8 Bobby Burger has two 1/4 pound patties, four slices of cheese, grilled onions and jalapenos.
+The $8 Bobby Burger has two 1/4 pound patties, cheese, grilled onions and jalapenos.
 They do not ask how you would like the burger cooked, cooking them all medium well.

 The tiny restaurant has only counter seating for about 12, but there are also tables outside and a window where the food can be picked up.